AdilHannaoui/RNA-seq-Analysis/README.md

 The heatmap of the most regulated genes reinforces this difference, showing coordinated deregulation in S/T‑A and a more conserved pattern in S/T‑D.
 Finally, the GO‑BP enrichment analysis shows that the mutations affect specific metabolic and cellular response pathways, underscoring the functional importance of Rpb4 phosphorylation in gene regulation.
 </p>

+## Limitations

+* The raw RNA-seq sequence files used in this project cannot be uploaded to the repository, which may limit full reproducibility of the analyses.
+However, the count matrices, ```dds``` objects, and metadata are included in the ```data``` folder, enabling complete reproducibility of all statistical analysis steps.

+* Example/sample data are also provided to verify that the master pipeline runs correctly.

+* Some input versions used in the analyses are outdated, which may give the impression of slightly outdated results.